 No matter how prepared your organization is, there will always be business logic errors.
 Over the past few years, we’ve seen the biggest companies in the world – including tech giants themselves – experience breaches and vulnerability exploits.
 While it’s impossible to create a system that’s 100% secure, constant vigilance will allow your business to get as close as possible.

-Modern security systems are able to review your existing systems, right down to the code level, to check for potential vulnerabilities in your business logic.
+Modern security systems are able to analyze your existing systems, right down to the code level, to check for potential vulnerabilities in your business logic.
 These systems can quickly become your first line of defense, helping to create powerful and fortified underlying business architecture.

 A business logic error is only critical if a malicious actor finds it before your company’s security solution does.